 Few venues, considering space, amenities and operations, have the flexibility to host and execute the variety of large-scale events as does Ford Field.

-Lewand leads in the development of these events at Ford Field, including college football, MHSAA high school football, concerts, motorsports and various trade shows.
-Few venues in the U.S. host as many football events of all levels as does Ford Field, filling virtually every weekend in the Fall.
-In any given year, approximately 14 high school, college and NFL games are played at Ford Field from Thanksgiving Day through December.
+Lewand leads in the procurement of all events at Ford Field, including college football, MHSAA high school football, concerts, motorsports and various trade shows.
+Few venues in the U.S. host as many football events of all levels as does Ford Field, filling virtually every weekend in the fall.
+In any given year, Ford Field dedicates several dates to youth, high school, college and NFL games at Ford Field.
+This year alone, 13 football games will be played from Thanksgiving Day through December.

-For the past 10 years, Ford Field has been the home to the Little Caesars Bowl, and for the MAC Football Championship Game for the past eight years as well.
+For the past 12 years, Ford Field has been the home to the Little Caesars Bowl, as well as the MAC Football Championship Game for the past 10 years.

-In 2010, Ford Field and the Lions hosted the New York Giants and Minnesota Vikings on a re-scheduled Monday Night Game, December 13, a day after the Lions defeated the eventual Super Bowl Champion Green Bay Packers, 10-3, with just less than 20 hours to prepare for the relocated NFL game.
+An example of Ford Field’s unique capability occurred in 2010 when it hosted the New York Giants and Minnesota Vikings on a re-scheduled Monday Night Game, December 13, a day after the Lions defeated the eventual Super Bowl Champion Green Bay Packers, 10-3, with just less than 20 hours to prepare for the relocated NFL game.

 SUPER BOWL XL